 - jocose (adj.)

-- "given to jokes and jesting," 1670s, from Latin iocosus "full of jesting, joking," from iocus "pastime, sport; a jest, joke" (see joke (n.)).
+- "given to jokes and jesting," 1670s, from Latin iocosus "full of jesting, fond of jokes, funny," from iocus "pastime, sport; a jest, joke" (see joke (n.)).
 Often it implies ponderous humor (compare jocund).
 Related: Jocosely; jocoseness.

 - jocosity (n.)

 - "merriment, waggery, mirthfulness," 1640s; see jocose + -ity.

 - jocular (adj.)

 - 1620s, "disposed to joking," from Latin iocularis "funny, comic," from ioculus "joke," diminutive of iocus "pastime; a joke" (see joke (n.)).
 Often it implies evasion of an issue by a joke.

 - "mirthfulness," 1640s, from Medieval Latin iocularitas "jocular, facetious," from iocularis (adj.) "funny, laughable, comic" (see jocular).